saulocamposi/calculadorabitcoinv2/README.md

 You can donate and support this project for you

 #Microservices perspectives
-This system has to aim growth using microservices with differente archteures and languages.
-We could use the frond of website with PHP and the backend rails talking via webservices using small machines on the cloud.
+This system has to aim growth using microservices with differente architectures and languages.
+Our front-end in the moment were madewith PHP,but the back-end could be in rails and each other can share content via webservices using small machines on the cloud.

 #Project Technologies